-For 54 years, the authentic mountain town of Whitefish, Montana has celebrated its Winter Carnival based on the lore and history of Ullr, the God of Snow.
+For over 50 years, the authentic mountain town of Whitefish, Montana has celebrated its Winter Carnival based on the lore and history of Ullr, the God of Snow.

 Modern ski joring involves a horse and rider pulling a skier around a horseshoe shaped 700-foot-long course at high speeds, with the skier required to navigate over jumps and around slalom gates.
 Some of the skiers use the g-force of the rope to propel themselves to speeds approaching 50 miles-per-hour.

-The spectator-friendly event scheduled for the weekend of Feb 1-2, 2014 will have competitors vying for an estimated purse of over $20,000.
+The spectator-friendly event will have competitors vying for an estimated purse of over $20,000.
 In addition, at the end of competition each day, the Long Jump combines a team of horse, rider & skier who can land a straightaway jump for the longest distance.
-Last year’s winner flew an astonishing 52-feet and stuck the landing.